dustedcodes/download-google-fonts/README.md

-# download-google-fonts
+# Download Google Web Fonts

-A small Go executable to download Google web fonts for self hosting on your own servers.
+A small Go executable to download Google web fonts for self hosting fonts on your own servers.